groupvine/gv-doc/5-widgets/2-ewAdd.md

 </span> <!-- free -->

-Click [here](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline) for information on adding an Email Widget to your online email or click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]#gv-3send-2sendInbox) for details to add an Email Widget when sending from your personal email account.
+Click [here](/3-send/1-sendOnline.md?[LINK-QARGS-DOC]#gv-3send-1sendOnline) for information on adding an Email Widget to an email you are composing online in your groupvine.com New Email page or click [here](/3-send/2-sendInbox.md?[LINK-QARGS-DOC]#gv-3send-2sendInbox) for details to add an Email Widget when sending from your personal email account.